Whistleblowing policy

 Staff

-If you are unsure about raising a concern you can get independent advice from Protect, an independent charity on 020 3117 2520 or by email at whistle@protectadvice.org.uk.
-Their lawyers can talk you through your options and help you raise a concern about malpractice at work.
+If you are unsure about raising a concern you can get independent advice from Protect, an independent charity on 020 3117 2520 or by completing the online form at the Protect website.
+Their advisers can talk you through your options and help you raise a concern about malpractice at work.
 You can also seek advice from your Trade Union or professional body.

 6. Confidentiality

-6.1.You can choose to raise your concern in confidence and we will do our utmost not to reveal your identity if you tell us this is your wish.
-However, in certain circumstances, particularly in matters of criminal or civil law, it may not be possible to maintain your anonymity, for example if a witness statement is required to progress the case.
+6.1.You can choose to raise your concern in confidence and we will do our utmost not to reveal your identity without first seeking your consent.
+However, in certain circumstances, particularly in matters of criminal or civil law, it may not be possible to maintain your anonymity, for example if your witness statement or personal evidence is required to progress the case.
 In such instances, we will discuss this with you before disclosing your identity, including arrangements that can be put in place to support you.

 • You may not be afforded all protections under this policy and the law as there will be no evidence that it was you who raised the concern.